 The Doctoral of Musical Arts in Historical Performance is granted upon successful completion of a program of study, written and oral qualifying examinations, and terminal projects appropriate to the student’s field of specialization.
 Students must complete a minimum of 48 semester credits with grades no lower than B- in graduate-level coursework.
 All degree requirements must be completed within seven years of the date of matriculation.

-All entering Doctor of Musical Arts students are required to take proficiency examinations in music theory and music history.
-These examinations are given online before the start of classes.
-Accepted students are notified in advance of the exam dates and contents, and are responsible for taking them by the specified deadline.
-Exam results are used for advisement and may establish prerequisite or required coursework.
+All entering Doctor of Musical Arts students are required to take proficiency examinations in the areas of music theory and musicology.
+These examinations are administered online before the start of classes.
+Incoming students are notified of the exam dates and contents in advance and are responsible for taking them by the specified deadline.
+Exam results are used for purposes of advisement and may establish prerequisite or required coursework.
 Material covered in these examinations is commonly presented in most undergraduate degree programs in music.
-Students in historical performance will additionally be examined in counterpoint.

 Historical Performance Program Outline

 Students must complete a minimum of 48 graduate credits, as follows: